salesforcecli/plugin-orchestrator/messages/appframework.delete.app.md

 # error.MissingRequiredFlag.Actions

-- Use --app-id to specify an app by its unique ID
+- Use --app-id to specify an app by its unique ID.
-- Use --app-name to specify an app by its name
+- Use --app-name to specify an app by its name.
-- Get app IDs and names using "sf orchestrator app list"
+- Get app IDs and names using "sf orchestrator app list".

 # error.AppNotFound